ReOpAu/react-starter-kit/docs/ADDRESS_FINDER_V3_DOCUMENTATION.md

 This ensures clean separation between manual autocomplete (widget-managed) and AI suggestions (brain-managed), preventing confusing duplicate displays.

 ### 4. State Synchronization

 - **React Query**: Single source of truth for API data
 - **Zustand**: UI state and agent communication
 - **Agent Sync**: Real-time sync with ElevenLabs variables

+#### Synchronization Mechanism: Live State Updates vs. Dynamic Variables
+It is critical to understand the method used for synchronization in this application.

+- **Dynamic Variables (Not Used for Live Sync):** The [ElevenLabs Dynamic Variables](https://elevanlabs.io/docs/conversational-ai/customization/personalization/dynamic-variables) feature is designed to inject data **once** at the beginning of a conversation (e.g., a user's name).
+It is not suitable for the real-time, continuous state updates required by our application.

+- **Live State Synchronization (Our Method):** This application uses a live, push-based method.
+The `useAgentSync` hook calls a function (`syncToAgent`) that continuously pushes a complete snapshot of "The Brain's" state to the agent during the conversation.
+This ensures the agent's context is always aligned with the UI in real-time.
+The `getCurrentState` tool is a mechanism to verify the success of this live push.

 ## Application Flow